If your site has a favicon, it can be included in Google Search results for your site.

 <link rel="shortcut icon" href="/path/to/favicon.ico">

-- The URL of the favicon.
-Can be a relative path (
+The URL of the favicon.
+The URL can be a relative path (

 /smile.ico) or absolute path (

-- Google will look for and update your favicon whenever it crawls your home page.
+- Google looks for and updates your favicon whenever it crawls your home page.
 If you make changes to your favicon and want to inform Google about the changes, you can request indexing of your site's homepage.
 Updates can take a few days or longer to appear in search results.

 - Both the favicon file and the home page must be crawlable by Google (that is, they cannot be blocked to Google).

-- Your favicon should be a multiple of 48px square, for example: 48x48px, 96x96px, 144x144px and so on.
-SVG files, of course, do not have a specific size.
+- Your favicon must be a multiple of 48px square, for example: 48x48px, 96x96px, 144x144px and so on.
+SVG files don't have a specific size.
 Any valid favicon format is supported.
 Google will rescale your image to 16x16px for use in search results, so make sure that it looks good at that resolution.
-Note: do not provide a 16x16px favicon.

-- The favicon URL should be stable (don't change the URL frequently).
+- The favicon URL must be stable (don't change the URL frequently).

-- Google will not show any favicon that it deems inappropriate, including pornography or hate symbols (for example, swastikas).
-If this type of imagery is discovered within a favicon, Google will replace it with a default icon.
+- Google won't show any favicon that it deems inappropriate, including pornography or hate symbols (for example, swastikas).
+If this type of imagery is discovered within a favicon, Google replaces it with a default icon.